 One of them – Queenstown – is famous for its adventure activities such as bungy jumping, skydiving, mountain biking and ziplining.
 Sitting on the shore of Lake Wakatipu and surrounded by mountains, Queenstown is a must visit town on the South Island of New Zealand.

-A popular alpine town, gateway to Mount Aspiring National Park and home of #ThatWanakaTree, Wanaka is another small town in the South Island in our ‘15 reasons to visit New Zealand (part 2 – South Island)’ list.
+A popular alpine town, gateway to Mount Aspiring National Park and home of #ThatWanakaTree, Wanaka is another small town on our ‘15 reasons to visit New Zealand’s South Island’ list.

 Visit one of the nearby ski resorts in winter, admire blooming lavender fields in summer, enjoy scenic views, take one of the many hikes in the area or go to Puzzling World attraction at any time of the year – you will always find something to see and do in Wanaka.